Nurse Leader Fellows fast facts

 Fellows are required to attend the subsequent convocation after graduation.

 Fellows are required to attend the subsequent convocation after graduation, which would be their fourth convocation, to present their project results.
-Fellows receive funding to attend two convocations after they complete the program.

 Below are elements from successful applications among our inaugural cohort to serve as a guide for you and your mentor to consider, should you decide to apply.